IN TWO WEEKS: Idaho Students, Families Lift Voices for School Choice at State Capitol

 Students and educators to celebrate educational options during School Choice Week

-The event, organized in collaboration by the Idaho Charter Coalition in collaboration with the nonprofit National School Choice Awareness Foundation, is timed to coincide with National School Choice Week.
+The event, organized in collaboration by the Coalition of Idaho Charter School Families in collaboration with the nonprofit National School Choice Awareness Foundation, is timed to coincide with National School Choice Week.
 It will take place from 11:00 AM to 12:00 PM on Tuesday, Jan.
 27 in the Rotunda on the 2nd Floor of the Idaho Capitol (700 W Jefferson St, Boise, ID 83702).

 The event provides the public with an opportunity to hear from students about how school choice has impacted their lives and what it means to communities across the state.

-"This event demonstrates how students feel seen, supported, and excited about learning," said China Gum, Idaho Charter Coalition.
-"It's also a chance to celebrate online students for who they are and the unique paths they've chosen—showing that learning can happen anywhere, and that they are just as prepared to lead, work, and serve in our communities as their peers."
+"This event demonstrates how students feel seen, supported, and excited about learning," said China Gum, Event Lead at the Coalition of Idaho Charter School Families.
+"It highlights the growing success of online learners while celebrating all schools of choice—both online and in person—showing that learning can happen anywhere, and that students from every model are just as capable and prepared to contribute meaningfully to their communities."

 National School Choice Week runs Jan.
 25–31 and includes 28,000 events across America.
 The goal of the week is to raise awareness about the various education options available to families, empower parents to find the learning environment that best suits their child's needs, and help them feel confident in navigating those choices.